-- 1. No detrimental impact on the distinct character of the rural landscape; - 2.
-No adverse impact on the surrounding infrastructure, in particular the local road network, water supply and sewerage system; - 3.
-Benefit to the local community through the provision of local employment opportunities and improvements to local services; - 4.
-Development proportionate to the size of the settlement in which it would be located; and/or, - 5.
-The re-use of existing buildings or farm diversification.
+- 1. No detrimental impact on the distinct character of the rural landscape of Ercall Magna. - 2.
+No adverse impact on the surrounding infrastructure, in particular the local road network, water supply and sewerage system. - 3.
+Benefit to the local community through the provision of local employment opportunities and improvements to local services and the proposed development is proportionate to the size of the settlement in which it would be located. - 4.
+Where feasible the proposal involves the re-use of existing buildings or is part of farm diversification.